 You can speak to them via the doorbell and provide further directions.

 Since the Ring 2 can function as a wireless doorbell, it’s crucial to know its longevity.
-Ring also promised that the battery will last up to six-twelve months.
-For obvious reasons, we couldn’t test it that long but with intensive use of three weeks, we lost around 8% of the battery life.
+Ring also promised that the battery will last between six and twelve months.
+For obvious reasons, we couldn’t test it that long; but with intensive use over three weeks, we lost around 8% of the battery life.